guardian/frontend/integration-tests/scala-fw-tests/readme.md

 scenarioWeb("making sure that X is working", ReadyForProd) {
 ...
 ```
+Only do this if you are sure that the test does not depend on things that are likely to change in PROD.
+That will make the whole test suite flaky
 * Create a pull request and merge into master.
 The test will now be picked up by the TeamCity build process

 How to prepare to run the tests against a local installation